 Crunches: We’ve all heard of them, and most of us have probably thrown a set or two into a workout, but have you ever stopped to ponder how crunches benefit us?

 As a classic core exercise, traditional crunches are a dynamic flexion movement designed to target rectus abdominis muscles, one of the four abdominal muscles commonly referred to as the "abs" running along the center of the midsection.
-Safe to perform and requiring only our body weight, crunches have long been hailed as a go-to core-strengthening movement, and, according to research, are more effective than using some popular ab-targeting equipment.
-A study conducted in 2014 by the American Council of Exercise found trainers reaped greater muscle activation with crunches than with exercises performed on ab equipment like the Ab Roller—even planks had significantly lower muscle activation than a traditional crunch.
+Safe to perform and requiring only our body weight, crunches have long been hailed as a go-to core-strengthening movement, and, according to research, are just as effective as some popular ab-targeting equipment.
+A study conducted in 2014 by the American Council of Exercise found trainers reaped greater muscle activation with crunches than with exercises performed on ab equipment like the Ab Roller.

 As one of many on a long list of abdominal exercises, crunches have earned their role in fitness repertoires as an effective movement to isolate and tone the abs.
 Keep in mind, however, that they’re not as useful if fat burn is your goal.
 In fact, according to an online crunch calculator, it would take around 10 hours for a 150 pound person to burn 3,500 calories, equal to one pound.

 That’s not to say we should disregard the crunch as an important element of a well-rounded fitness routine.
-Whether you want to get down to basics, or elevate your crunch, read on.
+Whether you want to get down to basics, or elevate your crunch, make sure to read on.

 Meet the Expert

 As with any exercise, maintaining proper form and movement is essential for both injury prevention and to achieve the most from your session.
 Crunches require a straight alignment of the neck and spine—the challenge being to hold this position throughout the duration of the exercise.